smiah069/helloWorld/latex-solution.md

 2. Command -\> TeXing options -\> PDF from DVI -\> choose dvips +
     > ps2pdf

-For MAC Aquamacs, you do not need to use above options as docView can read PDF files dynamically.
+For MAC Aquamacs, you do not need to use above options as docView renders updated PDF files .
 If you want XQuartz and MacGhostView installed for MAC to look like Windows.

 ==============================================================================\